 Mr. Glanton has served as a director of GEO since 1998.
 Mr. Glanton is Chairman of Philadelphia Television Network, a privately-held media company.
 He is the founder and president of ElectedFace LLC, a Delaware based technology company that operates an online service that enables citizens across America to connect with the elected officials that represent them.
 Mr. Glanton was Senior Vice President of Corporate Development at Exelon Corporation from 2003-2008.
-From 1983 to 2003 he was a Partner at both Wolf Block LLP (1983-86) and at Reed Smith LLP (1986-2003).
-He is also a director of the Mistras Group, Inc. and the Agua America Corporation.
+From 1983 to 2003, he was a Partner at both Wolf Block LLP (1983-86) and at Reed Smith LLP (1986-2003).
+He is also a director of the Mistras Group, Inc., a company providing one-source services and technology-enabled asset protection solutions portfolios, and the Aqua America, Inc., one of the largest U.S. based, publicly traded water utilities.
 Mr. Glanton has more than 25 years of legal experience in law firms and 13 years of executive experience as president of The Barnes Foundation from 1990 to 1998 and at Exelon Corporation from 2003-2008.
-Mr. Glanton has approximately 29 years of continuous experience serving on boards of publicly traded companies.
+Mr. Glanton has approximately 30 years of continuous experience serving on boards of publicly traded companies.
 He has served as a director on boards of 5 publicly-traded companies, four of which are traded on the NYSE and 1, CGU, on the United Kingdom Stock Exchange.
 He served as a director of CGU of North America, a British based Insurance Company, from 1983 to 2003 when it was sold to White Mountain Group of Exeter New Hampshire and Berkshire Hathaway.
 He was a member of its Executive and Audit Committees during his 20 year tenure on that board.
-From 1990 until 2003, he served as director of PECO Energy and Exelon Corporation Boards until he resigned to assume a senior management position within the company at the request of its Chairman.
-He served on Executive and Audit and Governance Committees of PECO\Exelon.
-He has been a director of the GEO Group since 1998, where he serves on its 3 Member Executive Committee, Chairman of the Audit and Finance Committee and a member of its Governance and Compensation Committees.
+From 1990 until 2003, he served as director of PECO Energy and Exelon Corporation Boards until he resigned to assume a senior management position within PECO\Exelon at the request of its Chairman.
+He served on the Executive and Audit and Governance Committees of PECO\ Exelon.
+He has been a director of GEO since 1998, where he serves on its three member Executive Committee, Chairman of the Audit and Finance Committee and a member of its Governance and Compensation Committees.
 Mr. Glanton is a member of the board of directors of Aqua America Corporation and has served as Chairman of the Governance Committee since 2005.
 He received his bachelor's degree in English from West Georgia College (renamed State University of West Georgia) in Carrollton, Georgia and his juris doctor from the University of Virginia School of Law in Charlottesville, Virginia.

-Mr. Glanton's experience in utility acquisitions, his experience as a director of other publicly-traded companies and his demonstrated leadership roles in other business activities are important qualifications for the Board of Directors.
+Mr. Glanton's experience in utility acquisitions, his experience as a director of other publicly-traded companies and his demonstrated leadership roles in other business activities are important qualifications for the board of directors.
 His extensive corporate finance and legal knowledge also contribute to the board of directors' collective knowledge, capabilities and experience.